thoughtspot/thoughtspot.github.io/_admin/data-security/about-row-security.md

 tags: [groups]
 keywords: tbd
 last_updated: tbd
-summary: "Using row level security, you can effectively customize search results and pinboards for each group that views them."
+summary: "Using row level security, you can restrict data that appears in search results and pinboards by group."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
+Row level security (RLS) allows you to restrict a group's access to table row data.
+You do this by creating a _rule_ that associates a column filter with a group.
+ThoughtSpot evaluates this rule against each row and, if the filter rule prevents group members from viewing data in rows that contain a co

-Row level security (RLS) allows you to define which groups can see individual rows in a table, based on the values in one of its columns.
+ which groups can see individual rows in a table, based on the values in one of its columns.
 This RLS feature can handle thousands of groups, and allows you to set up flexible rules that are self-maintaining.